 - Non-compliance history and registration renewal.

-Further information in relation to the VSL levy is available in the VET Student Loans (VSL Tuition Protection Levy) Act 2020 and VET Student Loans (VSL Tuition Protection Levy) (Risk Rated Premium and Special Tuition Protection Components) Determination 2022.
+The risk rated premium component and special tuition protection component settings for the 2023 VSL levy are given in the VET Student Loans (VSL Tuition Protection Levy) (Risk Rated Premium and Special Tuition Protection Components) Determination 2023.

 Interaction with education and training sector regulators

 The TPS maintains regular contact with the education and training sector regulators to discuss relevant issues, for example education providers at risk of compliance action.
 The TPS Advisory Board also invites the regulators to its Board meeting on an annual basis to share views on the domestic and international education sectors, which helps inform the risk factor settings of the respective TPS levies each year.
 As the risk factor calculations for the respective TPS levies are designed to reflect the risk of provider default, they are not equivalent to the risk assessments conducted by the regulators and are calculated using different data.

 A default occurs when a provider closes, fails to start, or stops offering a course or unit of study.
 Please contact the TPS immediately at email@example.com if you are at risk of defaulting.
 The TPS will help guide you through your next steps.